peterhinch/micropython-async/v3/docs/TUTORIAL.md

 Its principal purpose is to cause multiple coros to rendezvous at a particular point.
 For example producer and consumer coros can synchronise at a point where the producer has data available and the consumer is ready to use it.
-At that point in time the `Barrier` can optionally run a callback before releasing the barrier to allow all waiting coros to continue.
+At that point in time, the `Barrier` can optionally run a callback before releasing the barrier to allow all waiting coros to continue.

-Secondly it can allow a task to pause until one or more other tasks have terminated or passed a particular point.
+Secondly, it can allow a task to pause until one or more other tasks have terminated or passed a particular point.
 For example an application might want to shut down various peripherals before starting a sleep period.
 The task wanting to sleep initiates several shut down tasks and waits until they have